AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets-API.md

 See [Asset and AssetType Access Control API](xref:AssetOrAssetTypeAccessControlAPI), [Asset Centric API](xref:AssetCentricDataAPI), and [Assets Search API](xref:AssetsSearchAPI) for additional API details.

+####Example
-####Example: This is version 7 of this particular asset.
+This is version 7 of this particular asset.
 ```
 Etag: "7"
 ```

 To edit or delete the asset, specify If-Match in the HTTP request header when calling `DELETE` or `PUT`:

+####Example
-####Example: Modify or delete only if the current asset matches version 7.
+Modify or delete only if the current asset matches version 7.
 Otherwise, do not perform this operation.
 If this condition fails, return a 412.

 ```
 If-Match : "7"